 Get ready to explore the city's playground in a way you never have before with our list of the best things to do in Central Park.
 Central Park is one of the top New York attractions that locals love too, and it is the heart and soul of the city.
 Sure, it’s one of the best NYC parks, but it’s not just lawns, trees and picnic spots (as grateful as we city folk are for those).
 Check these 11 must-do things in Central Park off your bucket list.
-Many of them are some of the best things to do in spring and summer!
+Many of them are some of the best things to do in fall!

 RECOMMENDED: Full guide to Central Park in New York

 The best things to do in Central Park

 Take a romantic paddle around the Lake (one-hour $15, each additional 15 minutes $4, plus a $20 deposit)—or let someone else do the work during a Venetian gondola ride (half hour $45, up to six people) at Loeb Boathouse (available April through November).
 While you're there, absorb the picturesque view of the Lake at the Central Park Boathouse Restaurant, for fine—if pricey—fare like fish, crab cakes, salads and an assortment of wines.

 Animal lovers will dig the cute critters at the Tisch Children's Zoo, adjacent to the main zoo, where you can also get up close and personal with pot-bellied pigs and goats.
 In the Central Park Zoo itself, coo over the daily feeding of the sea lions and penguins, and watch snow monkeys leap playfully between rocks.